-You know how some titles are little mysteries in themselves, how they can make you wonder, "Man, what was that darn author thinking?"
+You know how some titles are little mysteries in themselves, and how they can make you wonder, "Man, what was that author thinking?"
 Well, rest easy, because this is not one of those titles.

 Both of these works of art show us what the so-called "real" world can't see—the truth of Dorian's soul.
 The painting itself is at the center of the whole novel; while Dorian's physical beauty remains untouched, the Dorian captured in the painting changes horribly to reflect the corruption of his soul.
 Just as this picture shows viewers (well, there's really only one viewer—Dorian himself) the true nature of its subject, so too does Wilde's novel reveal Dorian's increasingly evil inner self to us, the readers.